 Pollination Partners for Bloody Ploughman:

 Your trees are self sterile and their flowers must be pollinated to make fruit.

 This means that they will cross-pollinate with other apple trees in pollination Groups C, D and E.

 See our Guide to Apple Tree Pollination for a full list of partners & more tips about pollination.

 History & Parentage:

-This tree was bred by Mr Carse from Gowrie in Scotland and first sold commercially in 1883.
+This tree originated from Carse of Gowrie in Scotland and was first sold commercially in 1883.

 How Apple Trees are Measured & Delivered:

 Our fruit trees are delivered in up to 3 shapes and you can also buy selected apple trees as ready made cordons.